brettle/DeepBlueRobotics.github.io/README.md

 Editors need to be members of the [webeditors team in the DeepBlueRobotics organization](https://github.com/orgs/DeepBlueRobotics/teams/webeditors/members).
 To become an editor, ask the programming subteam lead or programming subteam lead mentor to add your acccount to that organization and that team.

-Reviewers are mentors and they need to be members of the [webeditors team in the DeepBlueRobotics organization](https://github.com/orgs/DeepBlueRobotics/teams/webeditors/members).
+Reviewers are mentors and they need to be members of the [webreviewers team in the DeepBlueRoboticsMentors organization](https://github.com/orgs/DeepBlueRoboticsMentors/teams/webreviewers/members).
 To become a reviewer, ask the programming subteam lead mentor to add your acccount to that organization and that team.

 [Making changes is easy](#making-changes-online) and can be done from any modern web browser.
 More advanced users can also [make changes offline](#making-changes-offline) using open source tools running on a MacOS or Linux machine.
 If you are curious how the site works, take a look [behind the scenes](#behind-the-scenes).

 # Making Changes Online

-The easiest way to make changes is using any modern web browser. **Note: After you make a change, you may receive an email from GitHub indicating that there was a "Page build warning" because "The CNAME `www.carlmontrobotics.org` is already taken".
+The easiest way to make changes is using any modern web browser.

+**Note: After you make a change, you may receive an email from GitHub indicating that there was a "Page build warning" because "The CNAME `www.carlmontrobotics.org` is already taken".
 You can safely ignore that warning.**

 ## Changing Content

 To change content:
  1. Go to https://deepbluerobotics.github.io/admin.
-If prompted, sign in to GitHub and give the NetlifyCMS application permission to write to the DeepBlueRobotics/DeepBlueRobotics.github.io repository.
+If prompted, sign in to GitHub and give the NetlifyCMS application permission to write to the "DeepBlueRobotics.github.io" repository in the DeepBlueRobotics organization.
  2. Select the page you want to edit.
-The various bits of content on that page will be displayed in a way that allow you to edit them.
+The various bits of content on that page will be displayed in a way that allows you to edit them.
  3. Make the changes you want.
  4. Click `Publish` in the upper right corner and select `Publish Now`.
 It should only take a few seconds for your changes to show up at https://deepbluerobotics.github.io.
 If you aren't sure whether the publication process has finished yet, you can check https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io/deployments to see how recently the last deployment occurred.
  5. Repeat steps 2 through 4 for each page that has content you want to change.